Auto Trader believes that this could be the future of selling cars.

 A vending machine for cars

-Insert your beautiful credit card, complete the transaction by following the instructions on the screen and the transparent hangar opens like a large Christmas package.
+Insert your beautiful credit card, complete the transaction by following the on-screen instructions, and the transparent hangar opens like a large Christmas parcel.
 Enter, the key is already there, start the engine and leave (with a provisional number plate, the definitive one will arrive at home within a few days).

 You would never imagine the results of this poll operation involving the British this month.
 An automatic vending machine has been installed in London near the Spitalfields market.